-Situated in Byram’s intercultural competence model (1997), this study sought to investigate Chinese college students’ intercultural competence.
-Using a combination of a survey questionnaire and face-to-face interviews, the study explored the experiences of students in an English major class.
-The results showed that students were not satisfied with their reported intercultural competence.
-In addition, students’ desire for culture learning was constrained by the current language teaching methods and content.
-Discussions are made on how to position culture in language teaching and learning.
-Lastly but not least, the article considers how teachers could provide more opportunities for authentic intercultural learning with a view to preparing students to participate as global citizens.
+Situated in Byram’s intercultural competence model, this study employed survey questionnaires and face-to-face interviews to investigate the current situation of Chinese college students’ intercultural competence through exploring a class of English majors.
+The results show that students were not satisfied with their reported intercultural competence; their desire for cultural learning was constrained by the current language teaching methods and content.
+Suggestions are made on how to position culture in language teaching and learning with implications for how teachers could provide more opportunities for authentic intercultural learning and prepare students to participate as global citizens.
 Copyright © 2020 the author(s).

 |Journal||Journal of Intercultural Communication|